liuyehcf/BlogSource/_unposts/Interview.md

     > The different storage classes in C++ are "auto," "register," "static," and "extern."
 Additionally, there is the "mutable" specifier.

 1. What is the difference between reference and pointer in C++?
-    > Pointers offer flexibility and direct memory address access, while references provide simplicity and intuitive syntax by acting as aliases.
+    > Pointers offer flexibility and direct memory access, while references provide simplicity and intuitive syntax by acting as aliases.
 References are implemented as constant pointers, abstracting away pointer operations.

 1. Explain the concept of function pointers in C++.
 1. What are the different types of inheritance in C++?